 ‘I guessed as much.’

 ‘We’d been messing about for days, following old ladies and strange looking guys round the precinct, pretending they were double agents or shoplifters or murderers.
+Christ, we even followed George Mackie for about twenty yards until our courage gave out.
 It was Wayne’s idea we follow Tyrone.
-I guess Tyrone was the nearest we had to an out and out villain in those days so it was a bit more exciting than old ladies.
+Apart from Mackie, Tyrone was the nearest we had to an out and out villain in those days, so it was a bit more exciting than old ladies.
 I wasn’t too keen – cowardice runs deep - but, hey, they were my friends, so I went along.’

 ‘Poor Stevie,’ Tina says.